3 Business IT Disaster Recovery Plan Essentials

 Disasters come in all sizes.
 Whether it’s a server crash, human error, a natural disaster, or an act of terror – how well your company weathers a disaster depends on how prepared you are.
 And that preparedness begins with a disaster recovery plan (DRP).
 Surprisingly, many companies aren’t thinking ahead.
 Citing the results of its survey in its 2014 annual report, the Disaster Recovery Preparedness Council notes that “more than 60% of those who took the survey do not have a fully documented DR plan.”
 But evidence indicates that proactively establishing a documented set of procedures will give you a greater chance to restore your IT infrastructure following a disaster.

-So, as you’re developing your survival solution, consider these three essentials for a DRP you really can count on:
+So, as you’re developing your survival solution, consider these three essentials for an IT disaster recovery plan that you really can count on:

 Until recently, the investment in hardware, software, time, and expertise required to implement an effective DR strategy was something that only larger organizations could afford.
 The cloud has changed that.
 Today, affordable and effective data backup, remote storage and recovery, and business environment recovery capabilities are offered as-a-service (DRaaS) – opening up a whole new world of possibilities for SMBs in particular.